Odisha River Sand Monitoring - GIS and AI Enforcement Framework

 Scientific replenishment

-Pre‑monsoon vs post‑monsoon surveys + replenishment modelling for sustainable extraction limits.
+Pre-monsoon vs post-monsoon surveys plus replenishment modelling for sustainable extraction limits.

 • Evidence-based "safe extraction" thresholds